 Here is a list of .ug third level top level domain extensions designed for use by specific categories of institutions or organizations in Uganda.
 Whereas one can ably register any domain using any of the ccTLDs listed below, it can be extremely confusing and misleading to use a TLD for a purpose it is not meant for.
 Now let’s dive into the list of the different ccTLDs and their recommended or intended use.

-The use of the .ac.ug domain extension for a website of an institution other than a higher institution of learning in Uganda is not recommended and can be misleading.
+We don’t recommend using the .ac.ug domain extension for a website that does not belong to a higher institution of learning in Uganda.
+This is because it will be misleading.
 For example, a number of Ugandan secondary and primary schools have chosen to use the .ac.ug domain extension instead of .sc.ug.
 This is not right.

 In the same way, it is not right for a higher institution of learning in Uganda to use any other domain extension other than the .ac.ug.